LLNL/quandary/docs/mkdocs/user-guide.md

 # Summary of all C++ configuration options

-  Here is a list of all options available to the C++ Quandary code, this is the same as in \texttt{config\_template.cfg}.
+  Here is a list of all options available to the C++ Quandary code, this is the same as in `config_template.cfg`.

   \lstinputlisting[breaklines]{../../config_template.cfg}

 # Summary of all python interface options
-  Here is a list of all options available to the python interface, this is the same as in \texttt{quandary.py}.
+  Here is a list of all options available to the python interface, this is the same as in `quandary.py`.

   \lstinputlisting[breaklines, firstline=17, lastline=91, keepspaces=false, language=mylanguage]{../../quandary.py}